-The implementation of IFRS 16 was due to begin as of 1 April 2020, however in March 2020, CIPFA/LASAAC announced a further delay on the implementation date.
-Expected from 2021-22, IFRS 16 Leases supersedes IAS 17 Leases.
+The implementation of IFRS 16 was due to begin as of 1 April 2021, however in March 2021, CIPFA/LASAAC announced a further delay on the implementation date.
+From 2022-23, IFRS 16 Leases supersedes IAS 17 Leases.
 IFRS 16 introduces a single lessee accounting model.
 The Partnership Board will be more likely to account for operating leases in a similar way to the current IAS 17 treatment for finance leases.
 Leases which are currently accounted for as operating leases will become financial leases and will be recognised within the Partnership Board's Balance Sheet.

-Tactran leases its office, Bordeaux House, which will require consideration before 2021-22.
+Tactran leases its office, Bordeaux House, which will require consideration in 2021-22.
 The accounting will be material on Tactran's accounts, but will not have an impact on the underlying resources available to Tactran.

-These changes are significant and the Partnership Board should consider preparation in advance, particularly where the 2020-21 balances will form the comparatives in future accounts.
+These changes are significant and the Partnership Board should consider preparation in advance, particularly where the 2021-22 balances will form the comparatives in future accounts.
 We will consider the Partnership Board's arrangements for complying with the forthcoming changes.